-- Or else, the time-pressure and self-doubt might get to you, causing you to snap, and dance around with flowers in your hair.
+- That means, if you have even a doubt whether a medical career is for you, I suggest you go on an Eat Pray Love-style adventure of serious soul-searching first. - Or else, the time-pressure and self-doubt might get to you, causing you to snap, and dance around with flowers in your hair.
 In the streets.
-For money. - And your parents will wonder where it all went wrong, and blame themselves. - If you're pure-bred Asian, or just academic royalty, and went to cram school for 15+ years, and at least one of your parents is a Tiger Mom20, and took weekly piano and violin lessons, and got A's in school and 7's in uni, and you're ambivalent about medicine, and are just following the yellow brick road painfully and lovingly laid out by your Munchkin parents: - I'm guessing your parents are making you read this ebook, and you're only even thinking about taking the GAMSAT with "less than adequate preparation", because you're 2 years away from graduating from uni, and this is your trial-run. - Or, nobody's making you read this ebook, and you're already fully prepared, but don't feel quite right if you're not stressing out and doubting yourself: So you've worked yourself up into quite a state, and you're reading this ebook for "a soothing response" or "additional preparation". - I have no doubt you can get into medicine even without FastGAMSAT.
-I think you can steamroll over the time-pressure and self-doubt with your maxed-out21 subject expertise and cutthroat academic discipline22.
+For money.
+And your parents will wonder what went wrong, and blame themselves. - o If you're pure-bred Asian, or just academic royalty, and went to cram school for 10+ years, and took weekly piano and violin lessons, and got A's in school and 7's in uni, and you're ambivalent about medicine, and are just following the yellow brick road painfully and lovingly laid out by your Munchkin parents: - I'm guessing your parents are making you read this ebook, and you're only even thinking about taking the GAMSAT with "less than adequate preparation", because you're 2 years away from graduating from uni, and this is your trial-run. - Or, nobody's making you read this ebook, and you're already fully prepared, but don't feel quite right if you're not stressing out and doubting yourself: So you've worked yourself up into quite a state, and you're reading this ebook for "a soothing response" or "additional preparation". - I have no doubt you can get into medicine even without FastGAMSAT.
+I think you can steamroll over the time-pressure and self-doubt with your maxed-out subject expertise 19 and cutthroat academic discipline. - In your case, the passion might be optional: Just remember to make decisions that you can live with. - Meanwhile, there's no harm in treating FastGAMSAT as leisurely non-fiction, such as toilet-reading.

-19 At least I'm guessing that's what that movie's about: I think Julia Roberts goes travelling, possibly has sex, and finds herself, all of which are useful activities.
+&lt;sup>18 At least I'm guessing that's what that movie's about.